purarue/dvd/README.md

 ## Install

-* Edit the array in `choices.js` file, which defines the the text on the screen after each bounce.
+* Edit the array in `choices.js` file, which defines the text on the screen after each bounce.
 * `make`
 * open `index.html` in your browser

-Generates a static site, `index.html`, `style.css`, and the two `js` files could be put anywhere.
+Generates a static site with this git directory as the root.

-## Create GIF:

-I created the gif above by doing: